 Passion Fruit originated in South America, most likely Brazil.
 Now, passion fruit is grown worldwide.
 Passion fruit comes from the passion flower, which is a beautiful tropical flower with a wonderful fragrance.
 Passion fruit is generally purple, but can also be golden, and has a jelly-like golden flesh, filled with soft edible seeds.
 Passion fruit looks like an egg, with a thick, hard shell that gets wrinkled as it ripens...the more wrinkles, the better the fruit will be.
-Contrary to popular belief, passion fruit is named for the bloom of the passion fruit flower.
+Contrary to popular belief, Passion Fruit is named for the bloom of the Passion Fruit flower.
 This bloom is thought to symbolize various parts of the Passion of Christ (such as the crown of thorns and the nails of the crucifixion) and not because of passionate powers it was once believed to contain.
-Passion fruit is generally eaten fresh but may be cooked for use in sauces and fillings.
-Simply halve the fruit and scoop out the pulp and seeds with a spoon.
+Passion Fruit is generally eaten fresh but may be cooked for use in sauces and fillings.
+Simply halve fruit and scoop the pulp and seeds with a spoon.

 Also called Custard Apple or Custard Fruit, this delicious heart-shaped fruit is a delicacy in the exotic fruit arena.
 They are a hand-pollinated fruit, which makes them a time-consuming commercial crop.
 However, since they are grown in so many areas now, supply is not a problem.
 The flesh of the cherimoya is cream colored with large black inedible seeds.
 They have a flavor similar to a blend of strawberry, mango and pineapple.
 To eat one, simply cut it into wedges and spoon out the creamy flesh while discarding the seeds.
 They are generally eaten as is, but they can be used in drinks, fruit salads or desserts.